eclipse-sumo/sumo/docs/web/docs/Developer/Nightly_Build.md

 source:trunk/tests and includes the default and the daily tests
   - "weekly" are the weekly test suites of the internal tests available at source:trunk/tests
-  - all scenario tests run with the internal (meso) variant of sumo
+  - all scenario tests run with the "extra" variant of sumo
-- "ics" refers to the iCS tool of colombo (currently disabled)
-- "vabene" refers to the tests in the vabene repository (currently disabled)

 | variant         | platform     | start time         | estimated duration |
 | --------------- | ------------ | ------------------ | ------------------ |